ghapsara/guruhhapsara.dev/src/content/2022-03-07-sanctifying-secrets-pt-3/index.md

 Interestingly, if you’re paying attention to the condition configuration in the policy document above, we specify a kubernetes service account uri.
 This is actually the conduit of the fine grained policy distribution.
 We target our policy to work on discrete pods which employ a service account that we trust in our policy document.

-There’s still one work left we need to have which is to make the pod identity being able to find the service account that we want to have the IAM role.
+There’s still one work left we need to have which is to make the pod identity be able to find the service account that we want to have the IAM role.

 ```yaml
 apiVersion: v1